Hasan-Farooqui-ERP/PMO-Governance-Toolkit/sql-monitoring-logic.md

     ---

-*Cross-referencing Warehouse Receipts with the Invoice Ledger to flag price/quantity mismatches.
+### 3. Cross-referencing Warehouse Receipts with the Invoice Ledger to flag price/quantity mismatches.
 ---

 ```sql